KecskesDavid/search-app-compose/README.md

 # Search application compose
 Small application for learning the basics of Jetpack Compose.
-Using a dummy API (https://rapidapi.com/contextualwebsearch/api/web-search/) with MVVM-Clean Architecture.
+Using a dummy API (https://rapidapi.com/contextualwebsearch/api/web-search/) with MVI and Clean Architecture.